 Like what you’re reading?
 Click here if you want to explore the other 11 brand archetypes.

-Also, if you want to explore your brand archetype more in-depth and learn how to express it in your brand, book a Brand-In with me.
-For 3 hours, we’ll look at you, your business, and where you want to go.
-After, I’ll send you a plan with your biggest brand and business opportunity, and next steps to implement it.
+Also, if you want to explore your archetype more in-depth and learn how to express it in your brand, book a Brand-In with me.
+For 2 hours, we’ll look at you, your business, and where you want to go.
+After, I’ll send you a plan with your biggest brand opportunities, and next steps to implement them.